social-science-data-editors/template_README/template-README.md

 Data Availability and Provenance Statements
 ----------------------------

-> INSTRUCTIONS: Every README should contain a description of the origin (provenance), location and accessibility of the data used in the article.
+> INSTRUCTIONS: Every README should contain a description of the origin (provenance), location and accessibility (data availability) of the data used in the article.
 These descriptions are generally referred to as "Data Availability Statements" (DAS).
+>
+> - When the authors are **secondary data users** (they did not generate the data), the provenance and DAS coincide, and should describe the condition under which (a) the current authors (b) any future users might access the data.
+> - When the data were generated (by the authors) in the course of conducting (lab or field) **experiments**, or were collected as part of **surveys**, then the description of the provenance should describe the data generating process, i.e., survey or experimental procedures:
+>   - Experiments: complete sets of experimental instructions, questionnaires, stimuli for all conditions, potentially screenshots, scripts for experimenters or research assistants, as well as for subject eligibility criteria (e.g. selection criteria, exclusions), recruitment waves, demographics of subject pool used.
+>   - For lab experiments specifically, a description of any pilot sessions/studies, and computer programs, configuration files, or scripts used to run the experiment.
+>   - For surveys, the whole questionnaire (code or images/PDF) including survey logic if not linear, interviewer instructions, enumeration lists, sample selection criteria.
+>
-This should include ALL data, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
+>  The information should describe ALL data used, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
 For instance, if using GDP deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
 DAS can be complex and varied.
-Examples are provided [here](Requested_information_dcas.md), and below.
+Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.

 > INSTRUCTIONS: If providing a datafile per data source, list them here; if providing combined/derived datafiles, list them separately after the DAS.

-> INSTRUCTIONS: DAS do not replace Data Citations (see [Guidance](Data_citation_guidance.md)).
+> NOTE: DAS do not replace Data Citations (see [Guidance](Data_citation_guidance.md)).
 Rather, they augment them.
 Depending on journal requirements and to some extent stylistic considerations, data citations should appear in the main article, in an appendix, or in the README.
 However, data citations only provide information **where** to find the data, not **how to access** that data.
 Thus, DAS augment data citations by going into additional detail that allow a researcher to assess cost, complexity, and availability over time of the data used by the original author.

 ### Example for public use data collected by the authors

 > The [DATA TYPE] data used to support the findings of this study have been deposited in the [NAME] repository ([DOI or OTHER PERSISTENT IDENTIFIER]). [[1](https://www.hindawi.com/research.data/#statement.templates)].
 The data were collected by the authors, and are available under a Creative Commons Non-commercial license.

 ### Example for public use data sourced from elsewhere and provided